danlaush/twitch-wall/README.md

 20 streams is a lot of streaming video at once.
 Maybe start with showing a recent screenshot for the stream and update the image every [X intervals].
 Twitch keeps track of this for icons on the site, is it available in the API?
 Sub in the video stream for the top Y biggest streams.

+Although why waste the NBN?
+Fill the tubes.

+## Masonry

+Packery is a good first start.
+I think if I organise my grid options a bit better I can eliminate more empty space.
+How can I make sure the layout is "interesting" every time, like make sure the sizes are mixed up and it's not all the big ones in one corner.

+Not sure if Packery will work long term.
+The goal is to have the sizes of the boxes grow and shrink over time, and I think Packery "updates" by removing and replacing all the divs every time.
+This would likely interrupt stream playback.
+Might have to roll my own.
+Google: bin-packing algorithm.